gbadalova20360/iris-classification/README.md

 # Iris Classification with Pipeline and GridSearch

 ## About the Project
 This project focuses on classifying iris flower species using machine learning.
-The goal was to build a clean and reusable pipeline and apply hyperparameter tuning.
+While the dataset is simple, the goal was to build a clean and structured machine learning workflow using advanced techniques.

+## Dataset
+The dataset contains measurements of iris flowers such as sepal length, sepal width, petal length, and petal width, which are used to classify the species.

 ## What I Did
-- Built a machine learning pipeline
+- Built a complete machine learning pipeline
-- Applied preprocessing and scaling
+- Applied feature scaling inside the pipeline
 - Used GridSearchCV for hyperparameter tuning
-- Evaluated model performance
+- Evaluated models using cross-validation

-## Models Used
+## Model Used
 - K-Nearest Neighbors

 ## Techniques